Standards Of Practice

 Judicious

-antimicrobial use, when under the directions of a veterinarian,
+antimicrobial use, when under the direction of a veterinarian,

 should be within a veterinarian-client-patient relationship